A Review of New Ergo Fly Tying Tools from Loon Outdoors

 I wish I had kept that fly for sentimental reasons, but that creative hour started my interest in fly tying which continues to this day over 20 years later.
 While I've had a fair amount of fly tying goodies for quite some time now, none of tools have ever been what I'd call premium.
 Well, that all changed when a box recently arrived from Loon Outdoors.
 Inside were four of their newest offerings: Ergo Micro Tip All-Purpose Scissors, Ergo Whip Finisher, Ergo Bobbin Threader, and Ergo Bobbin.
 Coincidentally, these arrived while I was at the bench whipping up some small peacock bass streamers!

 Ergo Micro Tip All-Purpose Scissors: These precision scissors sport surgical-quality stainless construction and comfortable powder-coated grips with enough wiggle room for all finger sizes.
-The blades are quite sharp and cut fibers with ease, and the fine tips (shown above compared side-by-side to my old fly tying scissors) are sweet for making tiny trims.
+The blades are quite sharp and cut fibers with ease, and the fine tips are sweet for making tiny trims.
 As the name implies, these are ideal for general tying duties, but I especially appreciate them for getting rid of any unruly fibers at the front of the fly before building a head or even after whip-finishing.
 Useful for all fly sizes, I can see these being super handy for folks tying small patterns like dries and nymphs.
 Length: 4 inches / Price: $18.95

 Ergo Bobbin: Here's a pretty slick bobbin that is anything but basic.
 First, there's an extra-long tube that has nicely rounded-off ends to prevent thread chafes or cuts.
 In the center of the tube is the ergonomic powder-coated grip that cradles the thumb and forefinger extremely well for a very high level of comfort.
 To hold the thread spool, there's a spring steel tension spool holder made from Japanese steel.
 When grasping the bobbin properly, it's easy to apply additional tension to the spool by slightly squeezing the spool holder between your remaining three fingers and palm.
 Additionally, the rounded ends of the spool holder allows thread spools to spin smoothly, but often with quite a bit of squeaking.
 Also, I occasionally experience spools slipping out of the holder while under tension—issues my old bobbin didn't have.
 Length: approx 5 inches / Price: $19.95